 Sexual Assault and Sexual Violence Protocol

 It is often difficult to disclose and report incidents of sexual violence.
 It is entirely up to you if you choose to report the incident; however, we strongly encourage you to do so.
-A number of other resources are available to you, including:
+A number of other resources are available to you and those who may be affected by sexual violence, including:

 - Employee Assistance Program 1.800.268.5211 (for employees)

 - Counselling and Accessibility Services 416.491.5050 ext.
 22900 (for students)